mlbowser/journal2020/content/Journal_2020.md

 Woody debris, ash, rock, and soil, all washing downslope.

 At the center point of the coordinates we had or Paez’s site 79 we did the CBI survey via Survey123.
-This was at 60.53048, -150.17537, 2 m accuracy.
+This was at 60.53048, -150.17537, GPS averaged to \<2 m GPS error.
 We also inventoried all vascular plants within a 5.64 m radius (only *Chamerion angustifolium*, *Achillea borealis*, and *Ceratodon purpureus*) and collected two soil samples from the first 10 cm of soil for soil fungal DNA work.

 ![5.64 m radius circular plot at Paez site 79 vicinity.](2020-07-23_Paez_site_79_vicinity_564m_radius_plot.jpg)